Heading into my 12th year as a strength & conditioning coach, I’ve heard every possible goal.

-Success in fitness-related goals is a long road, the body isn’t very responsive to change, the nature of change requires a lot of commitment therefore not many people get results compared to the number who try.
+Success in life and business, but more specifically in fitness-related goals is a long road, the body isn’t very responsive to change, the nature of change requires a lot of commitment therefore not many people get results compared to the number who try.

 Around 16% of the Australian population have a “gym membership”, of that 16% I’d imagine 20% would attend at least once a week, if we keep analysing the number of people who are doing enough to warrant a result, the numbers get slim.

 Once people realise that it’s a lot hard than they first expected to make a good physical change, motivation dips and the cycle of action can be broken very easily.

 It’s the people who realise that journey to self-improvement has its ups and downs end up winning without losing their marbles and giving up.

 A strong growth mindset is required or long term success will be doomed

 You can learn more about what having a growth mindset is like in this article.